-3.5 During July to September 2016, the number of calls to the Noise Team increased in both Wards, especially in Ward 2.
-However, the number of Warning Notices issued remains similar even though calls have increased.
-This warning process continues to show that early intervention is working well as no Fixed Penalty Notices were issued for continued excessive noise.
+3.5 During July to September 2016, the number of calls to the Noise Team decreased in both Wards 3 and 4.
+However, the issuing of Warning Notices remained at a similar level in both wards and 2 residents disregarded their warnings and were subsequently issued with a Fixed Penalty Notice for continued excessive noise.
+Overall the warning process is continuing to show that early intervention is working well as the number of fixed penalty notices issued is very low in comparison to the number of warning notices.